Tips on How to Dethatch a Lawn

 Many homeowners don’t know their lawn may be compromised by a hidden enemy.
 Thatch, a dense layer of organic material — including live and dead grass, roots, leaves, stems and weeds — covers the surface of the soil.
 It acts as an impenetrable barrier that blocks adequate amounts of air, water and nutrients from reaching the roots of your grass.

 This lawncare oversight is rapidly changing, however.
 Online searches for dethatching-related information and tips have more than doubled since 2019.
-Increasing numbers of homeowners are realizing they need to add dethatching to their regular lawn maintenance.
+Increasing numbers of homeowners are realizing they need to add dethatching to their regular lawn care schedule.

 “Dethatching is the mechanical removal of thatch, usually with a gasoline-powered machine but it can also be done with a leaf rake or thatching rake,” says agronomist and lawn care expert Bob Mann, director of state and local government relations for the National Association of Landscape Professionals.